hmrc/sbt-bobby/README.md

 }
 ```

-Rules can be placed on:
+Rules can be placed on both libraries and plugins, and will be enforced on all local and transitive dependencies.

-* `libraries` => Enforced on any libraries declared in your `libraryDependencies`, or the transitive dependencies pulled in from those
-* `plugins` => Enforced on the plugins added to your projects meta-build, or transitive plugins pulled in from those
+> In order to apply Bobby to the meta scope to validate plugin output, see the section below

 ## Rule Schema
 Each rule takes the same form: